officiallysingh/spring-boot-problem-handler/README.md

 There should not be any need to create any custom exception hence new advices, but if there is a pressing need to do so, custom exception can be created and corresponding custom `ControllerAdvice` implementing [**`AdviceTrait`**](src/main/java/com/ksoot/problem/spring/advice/AdviceTrait.java) can be defined for the same, though not recommended.
-Following example demonstrates a new advice for some custom exception `MyCustomException`.
+Following example demonstrates new advice for some custom exception `MyCustomException`.

 > For Spring Web applications
 ```java